-An active harmonic filter is a type of analogue electronic filter.
-Uses OP AMP.
-Needs external power.
-Injects phase opposite harmonic.
-Have energy losses.
-AHF design needs passive components like capacitor and resistor.
-The inherited capacitor helps in increasing load power factor.
+The active harmonic filter is an analogue electronic filter, uses OP-AMP, needs an external power source & injects phase-opposite harmonic with energy loss.
+AHF design needs passive components like a capacitor and resistor.
+The inherited capacitor helps in increasing the load power factor.

-AHF's another disadvantage it requires real-power in kW for injecting phase opposite harmonic current at downstream at the connected non-linear load that causes 3% to 7% real energy losses in kWh term.
-Though OEM catalogue mention only about 3% energy loss, that's measured under an ideal condition as like car-mileage claim.
+It requires real-power in kW for injecting phase-opposite harmonic current coming from the downstream non-linear load.
+That causes 3% to 7% real energy losses in kWh term.
+Though OEM catalogue mention only about 3% energy loss, that's measured under an ideal condition.
 Energy-intensive industries employ hundreds of VFD drives within one transformer say 2000 KVA and operate in between 70 to 90% load factor.
-In addition, the active harmonic filter requires higher impedance typically over 3% in series with VFD drive which injects further kW losses.
-Thus the 3% energy loss data may be valid for low-intensity load.
-But for higher load-factor and THDv, the total losses including in the high-value series impedance may go up to 7%.
+It requires higher impedance typically over 3% in series with VFD drive which injects further kW losses.
+Thus the 3% energy loss data may be valid for low-intensity load, but for higher load-factor and THDv, the total losses including in the high-value series impedance may go up to 7%.

 It has a known problem connecting with backup diesel generator (DG) if plant loads are high and need variable reactive power compensation.
 The active harmonic filter can't deliver that as it inherits only a fixed and limited design capacitor.
 An extra Power Factor control panel is required.
 A STATCOM to work in conjunction with it or the SATCOM to be inbuilt within it.
-Some AHF manufacturers use an additional external APFC capacitor bank or a detuned harmonic filter which they refer to as hybrid harmonic filter.
+Some AHF manufacturers use an additional external APFC capacitor bank or a detuned harmonic filter which they refer to as a hybrid harmonic filter.
 A detuned filter does not control harmonics.
 It uses a detuned reactor in series for the protection of capacitors and not for eliminating the load harmonics.

-The active harmonic filter does not require to be custom built since it is mostly impedance independence except the design capacitors and resistors.
+The active harmonic filter does not require to be custom built since it is mostly impedance independence except the designed capacitors and resistors.
 It does not need any load specific frequency tuning.
-Active harmonic filter manufacturers claim that it can filter wideband harmonic frequencies.
-On the other hand, the passive filter needs extensive engineering efforts and are custom built with load specific design.
-Passive filters need tuning for load specific harmonic frequencies.
-However, it is also true that actual load never generates beyond a few harmonic frequency bands.
-For example, computer, server and switch mode power supply (SMPS) loads produce 3rd and 9th harmonics to the extent of 80% and 15% respectively.
+Active harmonic filter manufacturers claim it can handle wideband harmonic frequencies.
+On the other hand, the passive harmonic filter needs extensive engineering efforts and are custom built with load specific design.
+However, it is also true that the actual-load never generates beyond a few harmonic frequency bands.
+For example, computer, server and switch mode power supply (SMPS) loads produce 3rd and 9th harmonic currents to the extent of 75% and 15% respectively.
 Six pulse drive loads produce 5th (60%), 7th (20%) and balance in 11th and 13th harmonic currents.
-12-Pulse inverter loads generate 11th (50%), 13th (30%) and balance in other frequency harmonic currents.
+12-Pulse inverter loads generate 11th (50%), 13th (20%), 5th (20%) and balance in other frequency harmonic currents.

 Active Harmonic Filter- disadvantages

-Active Harmonic Filter has a known issue in handing high-intensity loads wherein THDv is above 10% and without a linear-load mix for which many OEM recommends not to use it.
+Active Harmonic Filter has a known issue in handing high-intensity loads wherein THDv is above 10% and without a linear-load mix for which many OEM recommend not to use it.
 It also creates energy losses which vary from 3% for low-intensity loads and goes up to 7% for high-intensity loads and voltage distortions.
 Whereas passive filter being harmonic absorption type saves 3 to 5% real energy in kWh for moderately polluted harmonic loads.
-When it comes to massively polluted harmonic load like rolling mill drive with fourth quadrant regeneration operation, induction furnace etc., it delivers an even higher percentage of energy saving.
+When it comes to massively polluted harmonic load like in rolling mill drive with a fourth quadrant regeneration operation, induction furnace etc., it delivers an even higher percentage of energy saving.
 The same higher percentage energy saving is possible when the transformer or DG operates at a higher load factor typically in between 80 to 90% and with a very high THDv.